[EDUC Research] Women empowerment and gender inequalities Days 2026

 -

-Presentation by four researchers from the DEV-Connect network on economic research on women's empowerment in developing countries.
+Presentation by four researchers from the DEV-Connect network to present economic research on women's empowerment in developing countries.

 -